MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     1. Verify that an upload progress indicator appears.
     1. Verify that the document appears in your uploaded documents list.

-    > **NOTE**: Report the results of each test back to GitHub Copilot in the Chat view.
+1. Report back to GitHub Copilot with the results of your manual testing.

     For example: